symfony-si/symfony-docs-sl/book/security.rst

 You can restrict use of this class - no matter where it's being used from - to users that have a specific role.

-For more information on how you can use the security component to secure different services and methods in your application, see :doc:`/cookbook/security/securing_services`.
+For more information on how you can use the Security component to secure different services and methods in your application, see :doc:`/cookbook/security/securing_services`.

 Access Control Lists (ACLs): Securing Individual Database Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Imagine you are designing a blog system where your users can comment on your
 posts.
-Now, you want a user to be able to edit his own comments, but not
+Now, you want a user to be able to edit their own comments, but not
 those of other users.
 Also, as the admin user, you yourself want to be able
 to edit *all* comments.

-The security component comes with an optional access control list (ACL) system
+The Security component comes with an optional access control list (ACL) system
 that you can use when you need to control access to individual instances
 of an object in your system. *Without* ACL, you can secure your system so that
 only certain users can edit blog comments in general.
 But *with* ACL, you